 Easily spotted because of its black and white stripe design, the lighthouse is centrally located along the Outer Banks, making it an easy stop for beach visitors staying at either end of OBX.

 Bodie Island is open to the public and visitors can make the climb for a small fee.
 It’s protected by the National Park Service so your fee helps to maintain the lighthouse and surrounding area.
-Stick around afterwards to take in the local wildlife; you can easily spot various birds, crabs, fish, and maybe even a few dolphins!
+Stick around afterward to take in the local wildlife; you can easily spot various birds, crabs, fish, and maybe even a few dolphins!

 Cape Hatteras Lighthouse

-46379 Lighthouse Road, Buxton, NC 27920
+- Address: 46379 Lighthouse Road, Buxton, NC 27920

-Height: 208 feet | Hours: 9:00 a.m. – 4:30 p.m.
+- Hours: 9:00 a.m. – 4:30 p.m.

 Located on Hatteras Island, right in the middle of Cape Hatteras National Seashore, it’s a convenient spot for many to visit.
 Its candy-cane stripes design makes it unique and more photogenic than others in the area.